stockmouton/stockmouton.github.io/articles/inflation.md

 - High inflation (5% < IR < 50%)
 - Hyperinflation ( IR > 50%)

-As in anything, inflation is good as long as it is moderate and even more importantly stable.
+Inflation is good as long as it is moderate and even more importantly stable.
 In this case, it give time to the real economy to adapte its price, wages and production.
 Problems arise when it fluctuates a lot creating a lot of anxiety about price or when it's too high or too low.

 Deflation is the worst as it creates a self-reinforcing loop pushing a country into more and more misery.
 And the second worse is hyperinflation where no one in the economy has time to adapt creating a lot of instability.